0xcert/docs/api/guides/transfer-asset.md

 # Transfer asset

+If you are an asset owner you have the ability to transfer this ownership to someone else.
+This action is perminent, once you transfer ownership you cannot get it back unless the new owner transfers it back.
+In this guide we will transfer ownership of an existing asset.

 ## Prerequisites

 In this guide, we will assume you have gone through the [Asset ledger deployment](asset-ledger-deployment.html#asset-ledger-deployment) guide and have deployed an asset ledger and that you have gone trough [Issue asset](asset-ledger-deployment.html#asset-ledger-deployment) guide and created asset.
 You will also need a MetaMask/Bitski account with some credits.